sammydowds/next-blog/notes/data_intensive_apps_pt1.md

 One page is designed as the _root_ of the B-tree.
 The page contains keys and references to child pages.
 Eventually you get to a leaf page, containing values.

+The number of references to a child pages in one page of the B-tree is called the _branching factor_.

+#### Updating a B-Tree

+Updating a _value_, find the leaf page containing that key, change the value, write the page back to disk.
+Adding a new key, you need to find the page whose key range encompasses the new key.
+If there is not enough memory, you split that page.
+Then, update the references of the parent page.
+This ensures the tree is _balanced_.

+A B-Tree with _n_ keys always has depth of _O_(log _n_).
+Most databases are three or four levels deep (4KB pages with branching factor of 500 store up to 256TB)

+#### Resilience

+B-Trees rely on overwriting a page on disk.
+This is different from log-structured indexes, which only append to files but never modify in place.

+B-tree implementations include an additonial data structure, _write-ahead log_ (WAL), which is an append-only file to which every B-tree modification is written.

+#### Optimizations

+- Instead of maintaining a WAL, a modified page is written to a different location
+- Shorten the keys (abbreviating enough to still have boundary between keys), improving branch factor
+- Lay out the tree so that leaf pages appear in sequential order on disk
+- Storing sibling page references on a leaf page (no need to go back to the parent)

+## Comparing B-Trees and LSM-Trees

+A rule of thumb: B-trees are thought to be faster for reads, while LSM-trees are typically faster for writes.

+## Transaction Processing or Analytics?

+Online Transaction Processing (OLTP) vs Online Analytic Processing (OLAP)

+OLTP - application looks up small number of records by some key, using an index OLAP - scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics vs returning raw data

+Introducing the need for a data warehouse.

+### Stars and Snowflakes: Schemas for Analytics

+In the star schema, a _fact table_ contains rows which represent an event that occurred at a particular time.

+Columns in the fact table could be attributes (price) or _dimensions_.
+Dimensions are foreign keys to other tables (SKU, brand name, package size, etc). _Star schema_ gets its name because you can visualize the _fact table_ as being in the middle surrounded by dimensions tables and the connections acting as rays of a star.
+A _snowflake schema_ is similar - but the _dimensions_ might contain _sub-dimensions_.

+Fact tables might have 100 columns, or sometimes several hundred.
+Meaning they are very wide, including the dimensions.

+## Summary of Chapter 3

+- OLTP systems are user-facing typically.
+Disk seek time is the bottleneck.
+- Data warehouses are not used by end users.
+Disk bandwidth is often the bottleneck here.
+- OLTP: log structured school, append to files and deleting obsolute files.
+LSM-Tree
+- OLTP: Update in place, B-trees, used in a major portion of relational databases

 ## ...to be continued (I update this note after reading a chapter at a time)